-This is posted on. my blog as part 2 in a four-part series on the life of Vaslav Nijinsky.
-I have links below to the other three parts should you be interested in exploring further.
-This part details some of the astrological aspects relative to important dates in Nijinsky’s life.
+This was originally posted on my blog as part 2 in a four-part series on the life of Vaslav Nijinsky in Spring of 2022.
+An expanded version will be available as an ebook in the Summer of 2022.
+This chapter details some of the astrological aspects relative to important dates in Nijinsky’s early life.
 As this is not intended as an academic article, my citations appears as the do.

 Please note that I am a sidereal astrologer, using the placements of the stars and planets where they actually appear when one looks at the sky.
 It is beyond the scope of this article to instruct readers in the astrological assessment of the birth chart.